 We believe members of the public should have access to a full range of cultural opportunities wherever they live - but cultural provision in this country is currently uneven, especially outside larger metropolitan areas.
-We will look for partners to work with us to build cultural capacity, through local programmes, touring (especially into communities with the least access to publicly funded culture), capital investment and distribution models that have been enabled by new technologies.
+We will look for partners to work with us to build cultural capacity, through local programmes, touring (especially into communities with the least access to publicly funded culture), capital investment, and the distribution models that have been enabled by new technologies.
 We will encourage greater digital access and engagement with our museum collections and the improvement of digital services offered by the library sector.

 We want our cultural sector in every part of this country to be outward-looking.
-We will therefore support cities, towns and villages that use culture to connect internationally, and that reflect the diverse influences of their diaspora communities, to build collections and create and present work that enriches the culture they produce.
+We will therefore support cities, towns and villages that use culture to connect internationally, and that draw and build on the diverse influences of their diaspora communities, to develop and enrich the culture that they produce.